sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 ### Does it work with a single repository?
 Five?
 Ten?

-Debugging large campaigns that make changes in hundreds of repositories is hard.
+Debugging large batch changes that make changes in hundreds of repositories is hard.

-In order to find out whether a problem is related to the _size_ or _scope_ of a campaign or with _what_ it's trying to achieve, try reducing the scope of your campaign.
+In order to find out whether a problem is related to the _size_ or _scope_ of a batch change or with _what_ it's trying to achieve, try reducing the scope of your batch change.

 You can do so by changing the [`on.repositoriesMatchingQuery`](batch_spec_yaml_reference.md#on-repositoriesmatchingquery) to yield less results or by using a concrete list of repositories with [`on.repository`](batch_spec_yaml_reference.md#on-repository).